awinogradov/bem-on-rails/README.md

-# BEM On Rails
+# BEM on Rails

 Work with BEM methodology in Rails applications.
-BEM On Rails is ruby copy from bem-tools.
+BEM on Rails is ruby copy from bem-tools.
 You can read about bem-tools [here](http://bem.info/tools/bem/) and BEM methodology [here](http://bem.info/method/).

 ## Installation